Privacy Policy

 10. International Data Transfers

 SynContext's servers and database are located in the United States (US East, Virginia).
-If you access the service from outside the United States, your data will be transferred to and processed in the United States.
-By using SynContext, you consent to this transfer.
+If you access the service from the European Economic Area (EEA), the United Kingdom (UK), or another location outside the United States, your personal data will be transferred to and processed in the United States.

 11. Changes to This Policy